Bunkerbewohner/circular/README.md

 This chapter attempts to give a short overview over Circular and to use it.
 For more detailed information refer to the following chapters that explain the different concepts in detail.

 The basic blocks of Circular are **controllers** and **bindings**.
 Controllers are JavaScript objects that consist of data and functions.
-Data can be bound to HTML elements and functions can be bound to **actions** such as clicks and form submits.
+Data can be bound to HTML elements and attributes and functions can be bound both to **actions** such as clicks and form submits, as well as HTML elements and attributes.

 **Basic Controller Example**: